 On this page

-Children's centres for early childhood development, and parenting, children and family centres bring together care, education, health, community development activities and family services for families and their young children.
+Children's centres for early childhood development and parenting, and children and family centres (children’s centres) bring together education and care, health, community development activities and family services for young children and their families.

-Each centre offers a different range of services tailored to their local setting.
-These services are offered with a strong focus on partnerships with the local community and other agencies.
+Each centre offers a different range of integrated services responsive to children, family and community needs.
+These services and programs are offered with a strong focus on partnerships with the local community and other agencies.

 To find out which services are offered in your area, check with your local children’s centre.

-• Preschool is offered for children who will be starting school within the next year (4 to 5 year olds).
+- Preschool is offered for children who will be starting school within the next year.
 Some 3 year olds are also eligible to attend.
 Find more information on other options for attending preschool.

-• A range of services support preschool children with disabilities and additional needs according to specific needs and eligibility criteria.
+- A range of services support preschool children according to specific needs and eligibility criteria.

-• Occasional care provides short-term child care for babies, toddlers and children aged under 4 years.
+- Occasional care provides sessional care for for babies, toddlers and children under school age.

 Community development services